MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Appendix

-To fine-tune the Stable Audio Open backbone, we curated a specialized dataset of Mandarin pop music following the pipeline illustrated in Figure~\ref{data-preprocessing}.
+To fine-tune the Stable Audio Open backbone, we curated a specialized dataset of Mandarin pop music following the pipeline illustrated in Figure~\ref{fig:data-preprocessing}.
 The preparation involves source separation to isolate vocal and backing tracks~\citep{wang2023mel} and automated audio captioning~\citep{goel2025audio}.
 To provide the model with granular guidance, we extract a comprehensive set of time-varying conditioning signals, including chords~\citep{ParkCJKP19}, local key~\citep{SchreiberM19_CNNKeyTempo_SMC}, rhythmic features and structural tags~\citep{kim2023all}, and vocal pitch contours~\citep{hou2025editing}.
 The source audio was retrieved from public web sources and is maintained exclusively as an internal dataset for academic research purposes, yet we commit to share the dataset metadata.
 We fine-tuned the model on NVIDIA RTX 3090 GPUs using an effective batch size of 108, training for a total of 9 days to ensure convergence across the diverse conditioning signals.

-\subsubsection{Conditioning Signals}
+\subsection{Conditioning Signals}

 We utilize an extensive set of controls, building upon the framework of MuseControlLite~\citep{tsai2025musecontrollite}, to address the specific challenges of low-resource, long-form song generation.
 A key distinction in our approach lies in the source of these signals: during training, conditioning signals are extracted directly from the ground-truth accompaniment to ensure high precision.
 Conversely, at inference time, these conditions must be derived solely from the synthesized vocal audio or the symbolic vocal MIDI.
 This transition requires the model to be resilient to the slight variations inherent in predicted signals.
-The specific extraction methods and their roles in the pipeline are summarized in Table~\ref{tab:conditioning-signals} and detailed below.

-\textbf{Vocal pitch contour}.
-To capture melodic nuance, we first isolate the vocal track using Mel-Band RoFormer~\citep{wang2023mel}.
+\textbf{Vocal pitch contour.} To capture melodic nuance, we first isolate the vocal track using Mel-Band RoFormer~\citep{wang2023mel}.
 We then extract prominent pitch information using the top-4 Constant-Q Transform (CQT) method proposed by \citet{hou2025editing}.
 During the training phase, this contour is derived from the ground-truth isolated vocals to provide a precise melodic anchor.
 At inference, the signal is extracted directly from the SVS-generated singing, allowing the accompaniment module to track the synthesized vocal performance with high fidelity.